kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 ## Folders:

-* `dataset`:
-This folder contains the dataset used for the gel project image classification.
+* `dataset`: Contains the dataset used for the gel project image classification.
 It contains a collection of gel electrophoresis images that were labeled and organized into two subfolders based on their class (gel, not_gel).

-* `test_images`:
-This folder contains test images used for evaluating the gel image classification models.
-It is a separate set of gel electrophoresis images that were not included in the training dataset.
-These images are used to assess the performance and accuracy of the trained models on unseen data.
+* `test_images`: Contains Contains separate gel electrophoresis images used for evaluating the trained models.
+These images were not included in the training dataset.

 ## Files: